Meet the Attendance and Welfare Team

-Wayne Denfhy and Dan Santopietro: Wayne and Dan mentor students across the LCT schools, and also provide mentoring support for students at Meadows Primary and Kickstart.
+Wayne Denfhy and Dan Santopietro: Wayne and Dan mentor students across the LCT schools.
 School staff and LCT staff can make referrals for students who they feel need the support and advocacy that a mentor can provide.

 Our Counsellors help our students to discuss their problems, thoughts and feelings in a confidential setting, and offer them strategies to help improve their emotional wellbeing and mental health.
 With our younger children, this can be done through play as well as through talking and listening.
-Fay and Jessica have a variety of resources and a wealth of experience that enables them to work with our children from Reception to year 11.
+Our counsellors have a variety of resources and a wealth of experience that enables them to work with our children from Reception to year 11.

 Jessica, Kayleigh and Charlotte are our Trust Counsellors.